Maps and Other Cool Visualizations of Earth Science Data

 --> PNG [7.3 MB]

-Many years ago, Julia Irizarry, an undergraduate geology major, worked with me to write a script that produced a large map with two inlaid maps
+Many years ago, Julia Irizarry, an undergraduate quantitative geoscience major, worked with me to write a script that produced a large map

-the Eastern US.
+of Eastern US seismicity.
 The map turned out to be quite useful, so I have since added new data and processed an improved DEM for the map.
-The updated map

 from 1974-2021.
 Yes, zero magnitude events are still earthquakes!
 Due to the logarithmic scaling of magnitude, zero or even negative magnitudes